 You can use this tool without much pain or irritation.
-It’s built to be gently, but effective.
-This isn’t going to get rid of the hairs forever, or even for a long time, but it’s comfortable enough to use more frequently without you dreading every session.
-If you’re only needing to remove some small facial hair, it’s a great tool for that.
+It’s built to be gentle, but effective.
+This isn’t going to get rid of hairs forever, or even for a long time, but it’s comfortable enough to use more frequently without you dreading every session.
+This is a great tool for those who only need to remove small patches of facial hair.
 You can even use it just before applying makeup, so you’re sure you’ll get a flawless and smooth look before heading out the door.

 In terms of the results, this is essentially a small, attractive razor.
 It will give you instant, pain-free results.
 But, the hair will grow back again within a few days.
 There is no plucking, waxing, or epilating going on here, so don’t be fooled by the sleek appearance.
 Yes, it’s an effective way to remove hair, but if you only need a device for quick facial hair removal in your bathroom, this isn’t necessary going to be the best option for you.

-That being said, if you want something small and portable that you can slip into your purse or makeup bag, this is a fantastic choice.
+That said, if you want something small and portable that you can slip into your purse or makeup bag, this is a fantastic choice.
 It’s made with a beautiful finish that completely disguises what it actually does.
-For all anyone else knows, it could just be a tube of lipstick.
+Others will easily mistake it for regular lipstick.

-The head is made from 18k rose gold plating.
-It’s gorgeous, but also serves a purpose.
+The head is plated in 18k rose gold.
+It’s gorgeous, but also serves a good purpose.
 Gold is hypo-allergenic, making this razor ideal for people of any skin type, even sensitive skin.
 You’ll get a close shave without razor-burn and red skin.